hassy/music_hipster/README.rst

 About
 -----

-Music Hipster is a Spotify app originally built for a talk at `Edinburgh Techmeetup`_
+Music Hipster is a Spotify app originally built for a talk at `Edinburgh Techmeetup`_.
+The slides are `on Speakerdeck`_.

 Use it to see how to do some of the common tasks in Spotify apps, or to get your own Music Hipster Score.